MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility-overview.md

 ---
-Description: This article is an overview of the concepts and technologies related to accessibility scenarios for Universal Windows Platform (UWP) apps. ms.assetid: AA053196-F331-4CBE-B032-4E9CBEAC699C
+Description: This article is an overview of the concepts and technologies related to accessibility scenarios for Windows apps. ms.assetid: AA053196-F331-4CBE-B032-4E9CBEAC699C
 title: Accessibility overview
 label: Accessibility overview